 Your developers and cloud administrators can use this cloud visibility to identify when something isn’t working as it should in your Google Cloud environment.
 The monitoring process makes it easier to pinpoint the root cause of a problem, thus reducing mean time to repair (MTTR) and recovery times.
 This way, your team can resolve the issue before it negatively impacts your users’ experience, exposes your data, or increases cloud costs.

 GCP recently increased prices for some core services, making it crucial to optimize your costs.
-A sure way to do that is to track your Google Cloud spend so you can tell precisely what to cut, what to keep, and what resources to increase to maximize your returns.
+Tracking your Google Cloud spend is a sure way to do that, as it allows you to tell precisely what to cut, what to keep, and what resources to increase to maximize your returns.

 You can do that by applying several principles at all times.
 These principles make up the Google Cloud monitoring best practices listed below.